Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 While I can totally understand the desire to use this design because it extracts and isolates the logic and makes it _feel_ like everything is better, I'd advise everyone to take a deeper look at their own paradigm and see if there are better tools to solve their problems.

 Why did people even have to stray away from the good old object-oriented _model_?
 Perhaps, there are better approaches in Eventide's [useful object](http://docs.eventide-project.org/user-guide/useful-objects.html#overview), Yegor Bugaenko's [Elegant Objects](https://www.yegor256.com/elegant-objects.html) or Ivan Nemytchenko's [Rails Hurts → Painless Rails](https://railshurts.com/).
-I'm no expert in any of those things, so I'll speak about useful _service_ objects.
+I'm no expert in any of those things, so let's speak about useful _service_ objects.

-# The helpful ones: the command and the event
+# The helpful kinds: the command and the event

+Both the command and the event service objects have a similar design and their only difference is their name.
+I haven't really explained much how those objects work, so let's rectify it.

+So, the command and the event are the kinds of service objects which serve a simple purpose: to model one concrete business process.
+Naturally, business processes start if _something happens_ or if someone wants to _perform something_.
+This is the important distinction.
+We'd want to use _the event_ in the first case and _the command_ in the second.

+I bet you're going to be writing commands most of the time, unless you're really invested in things like domain-driven design.
+I've used _the event_ occassionally, and it is definitely a great thing, but it might be a bit difficult to adjust to.
+Let's see a complex example which uses both kinds of service objects.

+**Example:** we're building a multi-sided marketplace for bakers.
+We don't employ them, but serve as an information medium between them and the customers.
+If the customer is unhappy, it's our risk.
+So we introduce the rating system, which looks like this:

+1. After a customer receives their order, we send them an email asking to rate the baked goods on a scale from 1 to 5.
+2. We calculate the baker's rating: we take the last 20 orders and calculate a weighted mean.
+Most recent orders matter most.
+3. If the rating falls below a certain threshold, the baker enters the “danger zone” .
+4. If the bakers enter the “danger zone” and don't improve their performance within the next three reviews, we stop working with them.

+I'll start with the high-level concept and the core collaborators:

+1. The customers use mobile/web app which communicates HTTP API.
+Rating an order is a separate HTTP endpoint
+2. Bakers use their own mobile app with a separate API.
+It's the main means of communication
+3. Rating calculator is a complex logic, so we just delegate it.